Dexels/navajo/readme.txt

 Navajo BIRT project

-* For now: The files necessary to compile are in the 'lib' folder
+* For now: The 'birt-engine' root is the birt-engine folder (the main in BirtMap also uses it as a default.
+The jars needed to compile are core.jar and engine.jar)
-* The jars needed to run (they will need to be in the 'adapters' folder) are in the runtime dir (Note that you ALSO need the ones in lib)
+* The jars needed to run (they will need to be in the 'adapters' folder) are in the birt-engine folder dir